orbitalflower/orbitalflower.github.io/_posts/2017-12-19-gary-gygax-quotes.md

 > course and reaching the untimate conclusion.
 >
 > --- ENWorld, _Q&A with Gary Gygax_ part 3, 2003

+> Those who reject the dungeon crawl are like painters who refuse to use red
+> pigment in their work.
+This leaves their palette lacking in a primary color.
+>
+> --- Dragon #272, _Hooray for the Dungeon Crawl!_, June 2000

 ### Roleplaying vs roll-playing